dave-leeper/mock-server/README.md

     serviceInfo:    Object.
 Information about this service (JSON).
     body:           Object.
 The body of the request that invoked this microservice.
     params:         Array.
 The params of the request that invoked this microservice.
+    query:          Array.
+The query values of the request that invoked this microservice.
     files:          Array.
 The files of the request that invoked this microservice.
     headers:        Array.
 The headers of the request that invoked this microservice.
     cookies:        Array.
 The cookies of the request that invoked this microservice.